Hartselle is located approximately 10 miles south of Decatur, Alabama.

 Just 4 miles east of Hartselle is the famous Reeve’s Peach Farm.

 The farm incorporates land which was settled by Thomas Jack Reeves back in 1835.
-The land was originally used to grow corn, vegetables and cotton, but during the 1950s, they expanded to grow juicy watermelons which were sold on the roadside to travellers.
+The land was originally used to grow corn, vegetables and cotton, but during the 1950s, they expanded to grow juicy watermelons which were sold on the roadside to travelers.

 However, by 1959, Reeves’ great grandson decided that peaches were the way to go.